 search

-The design of Habitat 0 begins with the central concept of a vacation home community organized around a circular house design.
-This layout places individual spaces radially around a central circular courtyard, creating an environment where every space has access to expansive views of the surrounding greenery.
+The design of Habitat 0 begins with the central concept of a vacation home community organized around a circular form.
+This layout places individual spaces radially around a central circular courtyard, creating a communal space where every area has access to expansive views of the surrounding greenery.
 The circular design is essential in fostering a deep connection between the spaces and the landscape, ensuring that nature is a constant presence throughout the journey.
 The arrangement of spaces around the courtyard facilitates a natural flow, allowing residents and visitors to experience both privacy and openness simultaneously.

 Communal Space